 14. Mailbox Makeover

 Give your mailbox a makeover by slipping over a cast stone post around the main post and base.
+The materials can come from extra cast stone used in your other house projects.
 This will make for a sturdier mailbox as well.

 15. Hose Holder